- Anthony G. Nuzzo

 We refer to them as "founders".
 These are the individuals who have invested, directly or indirectly, to pay the pre-opening organizational expenses and capital expenditures of the new Bank.

-Anthony G. Nuzzo is the Chairman, President & CEO of First Commons Bank and was the Bank’s Primary Organizer during its organizational phase.
-He is Chairman of the Loan Committee and of the Corporate Governance and Nominating Committee.
+Anthony G. Nuzzo is the Chairman, President & CEO of First Commons Bank and was the Bank's Primary Organizer during its organizational phase.
+He is Chairman of the Loan Committee and the Corporate Governance and Nominating Committee.
 He is also a member of the Investment and Asset-Liability Management Committee.
 Prior to First Commons Bank, Mr. Nuzzo started an Internet Bank for Marsh & McLennan as Chairman, President & CEO and separately, he has founded his own start-up businesses.
-His career includes running two established banks, Chemical Bank Delaware and Fidelity Trust Company.
+His career includes serving as CEO of two established banks, Chemical Bank Delaware and Fidelity Trust Company where he also became Chairman.
 He also ran small business divisions for two regional banks, Citizens and TD Banknorth.
 His career began with ten years in packaged goods marketing with Procter & Gamble and Johnson & Johnson before transitioning into financial services with American Express.
 In 2010, Mr. Nuzzo was the recipient of American Business Awards’ prestigious Stevie Award for Financial Services Executive of the Year.
 In 2012, Mr. Nuzzo released his now award-winning book, The Business PACT: Connecting Business Thinking with Daily Living.
-He is a member of the Board of Overseers at Newton-Wellesley Hospital and is a board member of the Wellesley Chamber of Commerce and the Newton Community Pride organization.
+He is a member of the Board of Overseers at Newton-Wellesley Hospital and is a Board Member of both the Wellesley Chamber of Commerce and the Newton Community Pride organization.
 He has a BA from Boston College where he graduated as a “Scholar of the College” and an MBA from Columbia University where he graduated with “The Business School Service Award.”

 Daniel M. Boone was an organizer of the Bank.
 He is an experienced Information Technology executive with thirty-two years of experience in the financial services industry.
 His experience spans banking, securities trading and processing, asset management, retail lending and insurance.
 He has held senior positions with The First Marblehead Corporation, Fidelity Investments, Booz Allen Hamilton and Credit Suisse.
 His expertise is in IT Strategy and Transformation, Enterprise Architecture, Applications Development, data warehousing and business intelligence.
 His current focus is on regulatory compliance and policy management for the banking industry and he is working with leading global banking groups to implement new solutions.
 Mr. Boone leads the Advisory Services consulting practice for Avanade, a subsidiary of Accenture and a joint venture with Microsoft.
 He holds a BA and MBA degrees from Rutgers University and has taken executive education at the Wharton School, University of Pennsylvania.